-Hummingbirds are always on the hunt for food.
+Hummingbirds are always on the fast hunt for food.
 Their specially designed long bills and tongues have evolved to dip into flowers and lap up nectar.

 Because hummingbirds are so active, they need a considerable of fuel to help support their energetic lifestyle, and the perfect bill shape provides a great advantage for maximum feeding efficiency.

 But in South America, some male hummingbirds have lost their feeding advantage and instead evolved bills with teeth and hooks for fighting, according to researchers from the University of California, Berkeley.

 It’s an interesting tradeoff, and for the first time, researchers were able to capture hummingbirds fighting, pinching, fencing, and poking with their bills with slow-motion cameras as male birds defended their prime feeding spots.